Sierra vs Decagon vs Intercom Fin: Where the Crossovers Land

 The Fin post outlined this framing for one volume bucket.
 With Sierra, Decagon, and Ada now in the comparison, the picture sharpens.

 Scenario 1: High volume + mature deflection workflows.
 Any enterprise support org pushing more than 18,000 tickets/month — which describes most of the 5K–50K employee target we write for — clears the year-1 Sierra crossover.
-Above 25K, Sierra steady-state cost ($72K) is roughly half the Fin year-1 invoice.
-Mature support orgs with multi-year deflection tuning, voice + chat + email + in-app channels, and a stable ICP get the most out of Sierra's flat fee because deflection rates trend toward the upper end of the catalog band (55–65%) and ticket volume keeps climbing.
-The marginal Fin ticket is $0.99; the marginal Sierra ticket is $0.
+Above 25K, Sierra steady-state cost ($72K) is roughly half the Fin year-1 invoice at the 50–65% deflection rates typical of mature deployments, and Ada steady-state ($54K) is even cheaper.
+Mature support orgs with multi-year deflection tuning, voice + chat + email + in-app channels, and a stable ICP get the most out of a flat fee because deflection rates trend toward the upper end of the catalog band (55–65%) and ticket volume keeps climbing.
+The marginal Fin ticket is $0.99; the marginal flat-fee ticket is $0.
+Ada wins on infrastructure cost; Sierra wins when voice depth and deflection ceiling matter more than the headline invoice.

 Scenario 2: Voice-heavy support.
 Fin is text-first.
 If 40% or more of your tickets come through voice channels — common in B2C SaaS, fintech consumer support, and managed-services businesses — Fin can't deflect them.
 Sierra is voice-native; Ada is multi-channel with strong voice.
 At a 30%-text / 40%-voice / 30%-chat mix, Fin's effective deflection on total volume drops to maybe 20–25%, while Sierra holds 45–55%.
 The per-resolution math suddenly looks worse than the flat-fee math even at modest volumes, because Fin's denominator shrinks while Sierra's stays the same.